IMatheusPiresI/swift-to-do-category/README.md

 ✅ Project created using MVC pattern.<br>
 ✅ Use Core Data for save user To Do Categories and Items. <br>
 ✅ Create Swipe actions for edit and delete categories/items. <br>
-✅ Create Drag And Drop for organize categories/items.
+✅ Create Drag And Drop for organize categories/items. <br>
-✅ Delete categories and remove referencies for relation ship on Core Data.
+✅ Delete categories and remove referencies for relation ship on Core Data. <br>
-✅ Interfaces, icons, and color palette created by Me using Figma.
+✅ Interfaces, icons, and color palette created by Me using Figma. <br>

 <h3 id="autor">🌁 Figma</h3>